edgexfoundry/app-service-configurable/snap/README.md

 This folder contains snap packaging for the EdgeX Foundry's App Service Configurable application service.

-The project maintains a rolling release of the snap on the `edge` channel that is rebuilt and published at least once daily through the jenkins jobs setup for the EdgeX project.
-You can see the jobs run [here](https://jenkins.edgexfoundry.org/view/Snap/) specifically looking at the `edgex-app-service-configurable-snap-{branch}-stage-snap`.
+The project maintains a rolling release of the snap on the `edge` channel that is rebuilt and published at least once daily.

 The snap currently supports both `amd64` and `arm64` platforms.